Juantantan/MandelbrotExplorer/Readme.md

 # OS specific instructions

  ## WINDOWS (64-bit)
-(For Win32 substitute MinGW-64 for MinGW)
+(For Win32 substitute MinGW for MinGW-64)
 In windows, the project is most easily developed using the MinGW-64 gcc runtime:
 This can be installed from the MSYS2 terminal.
 Instructions here: https://www.msys2.org/ You will also need the glu library and header.
 GLU is included as part of specific OS OpenGL implementations.